vinod-vms/Momentum-Overbought-Oversold-Scanner-Data-App/readme.md

 ### License
 You are free to modify or redistribute the code.

-However, an attribution is nice
+However, an attribution is nice.

 &copy; Vinod Mathew Sebastian